Whimsy Stick

 Let them catch often

 Catching completes the predatory sequence.
 No catch means no resolution.
-Give them wins every 3 to 4 rounds — this is the most commonly skipped step in any flirt pole routine for Border Collies.
+Give them wins every 3 to 4 rounds.
+This is the most commonly skipped step, and skipping it is the primary reason routines fail to produce calm in Border Collies.

 5